 If you have any specific questions about your visit that are not answered here, please don’t hesitate to contact Arts House by calling (03) 9322 3720; text 0447 570 178; or email email@example.com

 Getting to Arts House – Watch the Video

 Whether you are an audience seeing a show at Arts House, or an artist who’s working in our studios – this video will show you different ways of getting to Arts House at North Melbourne Town Hall by Tram, Train, Bus, Car and Bike.

 Read the transcript of this video – Plain Text Word Version

 How to Buy Tickets

-Our Box Office counter at North Melbourne Town Hall is currently closed.
-It opens prior to the start time of each event.
+Our Box Office desk at North Melbourne Town Hall is currently closed to the public outside of event times.

 Arts House supports the Companion Card program.
-If you require assistance of a companion or carer, a second ticket is issued for free.
-To book a Companion ticket, or discuss any specific access needs call our box office on 03 9322 3720 or email firstname.lastname@example.org.
+You can book your companion ticket online when purchasing tickets to any show.
+To discuss any specific access needs call our Box Office on 03 9322 3720 or email:

-If you need to, you can reach the box office team through the National Relay Service or NRS at no additional charge.
+If you need to, you can reach the Box Office team through the National Relay Service (NRS) at no additional charge.